trishadaggupati25/Tastesnap/README.md

 ### License

-inversecooking is released under MIT license, see [LICENSE](LICENSE.md) for details.
+TasteSnap is released under MIT license, see [LICENSE](LICENSE.md) for details.